 In keeping with OnePlus’ light-handed touch to customising Android, it’s what you’ll see on other Nougat-powered smartphones such as Google’s Pixel devices.
 The changes mean you can reply from the notification shade in a more intuitive, in-line manner.

 There’s now a whole extra row of icons on the homescreen, too.
-As a result, you get a 4x5 grid over the previous 4x4 one, and icons are able to make much better use of that larger screen.
+As a result, you get a 4x5 grid over the previous 4x4 one, and icons are able to make much better use of the phone's screen.

 Changes are abound in the Settings menu, too.
 Everything's now had a lick of blue paint and you get a bit of contextual information for each settings section, such as how much duration you can expect from the battery.